Twice certified carbon neutral under Climate Active

 - Post installation (FY 2013-2014): $9,200.

-Further, well-deserved publicity and the NCOS badge they’ve earned, differentiates Ross Hill, as increasingly green supply chains become enforced.
+Further, well-deserved publicity and the Climate Active badge they’ve earned, differentiates Ross Hill, as increasingly green supply chains become enforced.

 A commitment to sustainability has clear benefits for the health of Ross Hill’s vineyards.
-Their staged NCOS certifications, for operations and products, sends a strong message to small to medium organisations alike, including those that are rural-based: acting on sustainability protects the environment, and is commercially astute at many levels.
+Their staged carbon neutral certifications for operations and products sends a strong message to small to medium organisations alike, including those that are rural-based: acting on sustainability protects the environment, and is commercially astute at many levels.

-Ross Hill has become the first and only certified Carbon Neutral (NCOS) winery in Australia.
+Ross Hill has become the first certified carbon neutral (Climate Active) winery in Australia.
 This has been achieved by the hard work and experience from the team at Pangolin Associates.
 To become carbon neutral has been a goal for the Robson Family for a long time, our philosophy is to basically have as small a footprint on the earth as possible.
 With a 38KW solar panel and then energy reduction strategies we have been able to achieve our goal.
 It would not have been possible with out Pangolin who have been very passionate and diligent in their advice and also steering us through the regulations of becoming carbon neutral.

 James Robson, Owner, Ross Hill Wines